First Vessel to Achieve Responsible Fishing Vessel Standard Announced

-“Spending time discussing what we needed to prepare, with Global Seafood Assurance and with Lloyds Register, helped make sure we used audit time efficiently.
+“Spending time discussing what we needed to prepare, with GSA and with Lloyds Register, helped make sure we used audit time efficiently.
 We needed to sharpen up in a few areas, but that was a useful exercise in itself,” said Marty “We plan to have a second vessel audited in a few months and will be even better prepared.”

-Global Seafood Assurances currently have 12 audit pilots underway or in preparation covering very different types of vessels, operations and locations around the world from Russia to the Philippines, Africa to the UK.
+GSA currently has 12 audit pilots underway or in preparation covering very different types of vessels, operations and locations around the world from Russia to the Philippines, Africa to the UK.

 “I am delighted that the first vessel to be awarded under GSA’s Responsible Fishing Vessel Standard, operates in a MSC-certified fishery.
 Whilst the MSC standard is focused on environmental criteria, we have long recognized the industry-wide importance of strengthening workers’ protection and welfare at sea.
 MSC participated in the development process for the RFVS, and very much welcome this and other initiatives which seek to verify and improve labor conditions and crew welfare at the vessel level through independent verification processes,” said Rupert Howes, CEO of the Marine Stewardship Council.
 “That vessels already participating in the MSC program, are part of the first wave to undergo RFVS audits, is a huge credit to their skippers and crews and testament to the fact that many of our partners set the benchmark for best practice across the global fishing industry.”